 How a special enrollment period works

-If you or your spouse still works and you have health insurance through either of your employers, you might decide to sign up for premium-free Part A, which helps pay hospital costs and some skilled nursing care after a hospital stay as an inpatient.
-Most people don’t pay premiums for Part A because they or their spouse had Medicare taxes deducted from their paychecks for at least 10 years.
+If you or your spouse works and you have health insurance through either of your employers, you might decide to sign up for Medicare Part A, which covers hospitalization.
+Most people don’t pay premiums for Part A because they or their spouse had Medicare taxes deducted from their paychecks for at least 40 quarters, the equivalent of 10 years.

 11 steps to enroll online in Part B